Go West(eros) — Exploring Real Life “Game of Thrones” Locales in Croatia

 It’s not unexpected, though, given we’d signed up for a Game of Thrones-inspired jaunt around the city that stands in for the fictional King’s Landing on the show.
 And with GoT, you never know who’s going to survive.
 Just ask Ned Stark.

-The seed for the tour was planted at Diocletian’s Palace in the Croatian coastal town of Split, which we visited while touring the Dalmatian Riviera with Insight Vacations (www.insightvacations.com/ca).
+The seed for the tour was planted at Diocletian’s Palace in the Croatian coastal town of Split, which we visited while touring the Dalmatian Riviera with Insight Vacations.

-Built in AD 305 as the emperor’s retirement home – a far cry from playing shuffleboard in Florida – today its fortress-like facade and stone arches play Daenerys Targaryen’s throne room on the HBO series.
-After walking in the footsteps of the Mother of Dragons, not even a Dothraki horde could keep us away from Dubrovnik’s GoT sites.
+Built in AD 305 as the emperor’s retirement home — a far cry from playing shuffleboard in Florida — today its fortress-like facade and stone arches play Daenerys Targaryen’s throne room on the HBO series.
+And after walking in the footsteps of the Mother of Dragons, not even a horde of White Walkers could keep us away from Dubrovnik’s GoT sites.
 And we weren’t alone.

 Film tourism is an increasingly popular industry, with fans eager to visit the real-life landscapes that stand in for their favourite fantasy worlds – from New Zealand (The Lord of the Rings’ Middle Earth) to Tunisia (Star Wars’ Tatooine).
-Matana says that his usual Dubrovnik tour now only contains about 20 per cent of the city’s actual history, with the rest focusing on GoT.
-And with the sixth season’s April 24 premiere – as well as the next Star Wars film shooting in the city – the crowds are growing.
+Matana says that his usual Dubrovnik tour now only contains about 20 per cent of the city’s actual history, with the rest focusing on Game of Thrones.
+And the crowds are growing.

 Dubrovnik’s breathtaking Old Town has portrayed King’s Landing since season 2, where the ruling House Lannister holds court.
 The royal Red Keep is Fort Lovrijenac, offering a Lannister’s eye view of the city.
 From there I gazed upon the sun-touched rooftops running down the hillside to the medieval ramparts that straddle the azure Adriatic where kayakers cut through the waves.